 On September 16, the city of Eugene, Oregon, hosted the Eugene Celebration Parade.
 A panel of volunteer judges gave cash prizes to the top entries.
 Winning second prize (\$200) was a group called the "Rickies."
 Their exhibition included 18 people dressed as the Pope, bishops, priests and nuns.
-The title of their entry "Pope Goes the Weekend," was a play on the theme "Pop Goes the Weekend."
+The title of their entry, "Pope Goes the Weekend," was a play on the theme "Pop Goes the Weekend."
 Books titled Pope Fiction were held by people dressed as monks and there was a man dressed as the Pope named George Ringo.
-In obvious reference to the Beatles rock stars George Harrison and Ringo Starr, "Pope George Ringo" rode atop a float wearing a papal tiara.
+In obvious reference to the Beatles rock stars George Hanison and Ringo Starr, "Pope George Ringo" rode atop a float wearing a papal tiara.

 As the float passed St. Mary Catholic Church, some of the Rickies ran onto church steps and lifted their cassocks and habits in exaggerated bows and genuflections.
-Area Catholics have been offended by this exhibition and a complaint has been filed with the Human Rights Commission in Eugene.
+Area Catholics were offended by this exhibition and a complaint was filed with the Human Rights Commission in Eugene.
 The Catholic League is supporting the complaint, filed originally by Michael Whitney of Springfield, Oregon.
+A ruling on the complaint had not been made when Catalyst went to print.

-Catholic League president William Donohue offered the following comment on the matter today:
+In response to this incident, Catholic League president William Donohue offered the following comment to the press: